l-kaushik/Guess_The_Number-in-C/README.md

 * I have not tried it in other IDEs, so not sure about them, but GUESS.C will work fine.

 ## Keep in mind
 * This program can still stuck in an infinte loop, if user input character instead of numbers.
-But because of this program is meant to be begginner friendly.
-I am gonna cover it in another programs.
+But to prevent that I have use "fflush(stdin);" to clear the input buffer.

 ## Installing
 * Just simply download the file according to your need as explained above.